sarkershantonu/sarkershantonu.github.io/notes/Allure2-annotations.md

 ### @TmsLink : Test Management System Links
 We can add test management tracker/system links with test cases.
 This will provide complete link in report.
 URL prefix can be configured using **allure.link.tms.pattern** property.

-Scope Of Use : Methods & Class.
+Scope Of Use : Methods & Classes.

-Parameters : It can take String value which represents path of TMS link
+Parameters : It can take String value which is the link of management system.

+For example, if our test case on TMS link is ```https://tms.mycompany.com/browse/tc-256```, then we can use ```tc-256``` as value here.

 Example :